-DEEMI presently has three unmanned aerial platforms it uses in its operations.
-We have the VK-Ranger EX-SAR fixed-wing aircraft, the DJI Inspire 1 UAV and the Viking VK-FF-X4 multi-rotor copter.
-The fixed wing unit it currently in repairs and pilots are in training.
-As such, the Inspire 1, a very stable platform has been used in all missions of late.
+DEEMI presently has four unmanned aerial platforms.
+We have the VK-Ranger EX-SAR fixed-wing aircraft, two DJI Inspire 1 UAVs and the Viking VK-FF-X4 multi-rotor copter.
+The Ranger and the Viking are currently non-operational, needing repair.
+As such, our Inspire 1’s are a very stable platform and have been used in all missions of late.
 The Inspire 1 is used by hundreds of first responder and law enforcement agencies across the country.

-We have a number of cameras and payloads that can be used or deployed on this remarkable drone, including the standard DJI X3, DJI Z3, and the FLIR XT 640 (13mm) cameras.
-Using a drop mechanism, we are able to drop life vests, clothing, medicine, water, communication tools, etc. to a found victim or person in peril and need.
+We have a number of cameras and payloads that can be used or deployed on this remarkable drone, including the standard DJI X3, DJI Z3, and the FLIR XT 640 (30hz, 13mm) cameras.
+Using a drop mechanism, we are able to drop life vests, clothing, medicine, water, communication tools, etc. to a found victim or person in peril or need.
 We recently added a high lumen, tactical light to illuminate search areas from the air in remote areas.
-Finally, we have an underwater sonar device that can be dragged by the Inspire 1 to monitor the bottom of lake or stream if searching underwater.
+Finally, we have an underwater sonar device that can be dragged by the Inspire 1 to monitor the bottom of lake or stream if our searching takes us underwater.

-While searching for a missing person, we often use either a grid type search pattern or an active real-time viewing search method.
-With either method, we record numerous, overlapping high-resolution images that are viewed for content and analyzed for anomalies and objects of interest by an on-site image specialist and remote, trained analysts after uploading to a central server.
+While searching for a missing person, we usually use either a grid type search pattern or an active real-time viewing search method.
+With either method, we record numerous, overlapping high-resolution images that are viewed for content and analyzed for anomalies and objects of interest by an on-site image specialist and, after uploading to a central server, by remote trained analysts.

 DEEMI was the first Search and Rescue agency in the country to receive an FAA Part 333 certificate authorizing them to fly a UAV, or drone, for SAR operations.
-We now operate under Part 107 and have FAA waiver and authorization to fly at night.
+That has expired and we now operate under FAA Part 107 and have an FAA waiver 107.29 with authorization to fly at nighttime.